Weight Loss Energy & Longevity Sexual Health How It Works Start Your Protocol

 Can peptides replace surgery?

 Peptides are not a replacement for surgery when surgery is clearly indicated.
 For many partial tears, tendinopathies, and moderate joint conditions, peptide protocols have helped patients avoid or delay surgery.
 For complete structural tears or severe cartilage loss, surgical evaluation is appropriate.
-Your orthopedic surgeon and prescribing physician can help you navigate the decision.
+Your orthopedic surgeon and prescribing licensed provider can help you navigate the decision.

 Tides Health